Python-Markdown/markdown/docs/extensions/api.md

 A block processor parses blocks of text and adds new elements to the `ElementTree`.
 Blocks of text, separated from other text by blank lines, may have a different syntax and produce a differently structured tree than other Markdown.
-Block processors excel at code formatters, equation layouts, and tables.
+Block processors excel at code formatting, equation layouts, and tables.

 A block processor should inherit from `markdown.blockprocessors.BlockProcessor`,